Understand Your Risks to Prevent a Heart Attack

 Tobacco smoke and vaping

 Tobacco use is a major risk factor for heart attack and stroke.
-Nicotine, one of the chemicals in cigarettes and e-cigarettes, causes your heart to beat faster and blood pressure to rise.
+Nicotine, a chemical in cigarettes and e-cigarettes, causes your heart to beat faster and blood pressure to rise.
 Smoking makes clots more likely to form.
 It can also promote the buildup of plaque in arteries.

 Exposure to other people’s smoke also increases the risk of heart disease even for nonsmokers.

 If you smoke, get help to quit.
 Many effective tools are available.
-These include behavior modification programs, nicotine replacement medicines and other medications.
+These include behavior change programs, nicotine replacement therapy and other medications.

 Learn about smoking and cardiovascular disease